LickSun/Wolf3D/README.md

 # Wold3D

+Description

-Еhe game engine for Wolfenstein 3d
+  The game engine for Wolfenstein 3d

+How to run

+  Go to the root directory and run make
+  Run ./minishell test.cub
+  You can run your project with argument "--save" to get the screenshot